Wednesday, September 30, 2020

 Editors of multiple venues:

-3 editorial submissions are allowed if they edited a total up to 25 eligible stories;
+THREE (3) editorial submissions are allowed if they edited a total up to 25 eligible stories;

-5 editorial submissions are allowed if they edited a total of 51–75 eligible stories;
+FIVE (5) editorial submissions are allowed if they edited a total of 51–75 eligible stories;

-6 editorial submissions are allowed if they edited a total of more than 75 stories.
+SIX (6) editorial submissions are allowed if they edited a total of more than 75 stories.

-(e.g. An editor who worked on 100 stories across 5 venues would be allowed 6 total submissions.
+(E.g. An editor who worked on 100 stories across 5 venues would be allowed 6 total submissions.
 If one of the venues featured only ten stories, the editor could submit 3 from it, but then would have only 3 submissions left to split among 90 stories and 4 venues.)

-• Editors who became members of the Society by December 31, 2022, may submit, in addition to their editorial submissions, two eligible stories from venues other than their own.
+· Editors who became members of the Society by December 31, 2024, may submit, in addition to their editorial submissions, two eligible stories from venues other than their own.

 If an editor is responsible for a publication containing stories they wrote, that editor may submit only up to TWO (2) of their own stories.

 An editor may decide not to submit his/her venue's stories.
-S/he cannot prevent other members of the Society from submitting them UNLESS s/he acquired such controlling rights over the stories.
+S/he cannot prevent other members of the Society from submitting them UNLESS s/he acquired controlling rights over the stories.

 Format and Address

-William Shunn's short-story formatting page can be found here.
-Remember, the personal contact information at top left is not required for Derringer submission.
-If inadvertently included, it will be deleted before forwarding to the judges:
+here.
+Remember, the personal contact information at top left must not be included.
+If included, the manuscript will be rejected.

-Please use .doc (not .docx) file type and Times New Roman 12-point font for your submission file.
 Please include the number of words in your submission as shown in the format.

-• whether you are submitting as SMFS member, publication editor, or both;
+· whether you are submitting as SMFS member, publication editor, or both;

-• the URL to the published story if applicable.
+· the URL to the published story if applicable.

-Submit stories and questions to Anthony Rudzki at tony.rudzki@gmail.com.
+Send stories and questions to derringers2024@gmail.com.

 Anyone submitting someone else's work must have and is presumed to have acquired the proper permissions from the author.
 By submitting someone else's work, a submitter assumes responsibility for having the proper permissions.

-JUDGING (February 1–March 30, 2023)
+JUDGING (February 1–March 30, 2025)

 The Coordinator assigns eligible submissions to award categories by length:

-Volunteers may specify which category they wish to judge, subject to availability, but they cannot judge categories including stories they wrote or published as editor.
+Volunteers may specify which category they wish to judge, subject to availability, but they cannot judge categories including stories they wrote or published as an editor.
 The Coordinator keeps this in mind when assigning judges, but any erroneously-assigned judges should inform the Coordinator, who decides how to rectify the error.

 Before sending the Derringer submissions to the judges, the Coordinator ensures the manuscripts show neither the author's name nor the details of publication.
 This is not to mandate blind judging, but to encourage open-minded judging.
 Judges may recognize authors and publication details but are nevertheless expected to score all stories in their rightfully assigned categories regardless.

-If the load of stories appears to be a problem the Coordinator has the discretion to make adjustments (i.e. number of stories, number of judges, schedule, etc.) to make the competition work smoothly.
+If the load of stories appears to be a problem, the Coordinator has the discretion to make adjustments (i.e. number of stories, number of judges, schedule, etc.) to make the competition work smoothly.

 SCORING